integr8ly/cloud-resource-operator/README.md

 ## Usage
 ### Seeding a Cluster
-After seeding yourcluster with required resources, your cluster is preconfigured to create `managed` and `workshop` resources.
+After seeding your cluster with required resources, your cluster is preconfigured to create `managed` and `workshop` resources.
 Resources deployed in cluster are known as `workshop` and those deployed in AWS are known as `managed`. *Note*, these are arbitrary names and can be updated via the config maps, which are added in the following command :
 ```shell script
 $ make cluster/prepare
 ```